samedling/MCSAS/README.md

  * Or run `git clone https://github.com/samedling/MCSAS.git` to download the entire repository.

-There are two ways of speeding up the code by 5-25x on a dual core machine (probably 10-50x or more on a modern quad core machine):
+There are two optional but recommended ways of speeding up the code:

- 1. (Recommended:) Install PyOpenCL following the directions at http://wiki.tiker.net/PyOpenCL/Installation and then the first time your run it, it will ask you which platform and device you want to use.
+ 1. (Strongly recommended:) Install PyOpenCL following the directions at http://wiki.tiker.net/PyOpenCL/Installation and then the first time your run it, it will ask you which platform and device you want to use.
 Try the GPU first; if it doesn't work, use the CPU.
+On my dual core CPU, I obtained a 25x speedup (and during fitting enabled another 10x speedup for a total of ~250x); quad core CPUs should be nearly twice as fast and GPUs should be even faster!

- 2. Alternatively, if you have gfortran installed, run `make` to compile the Fortran code; if you have ifort installed, edit the makefile before running `make`.
+ 2. In addition, if you have gfortran installed, run `make` to compile the Fortran code; if you have ifort installed, edit the makefile before running `make`.
 Or, if you are running Ubuntu or OS X, try copying the relevant fastmath-<OS>_<CPU>.so file to fastmath.so.
+I've found this useful even if you are running OpenCL on the CPU (it might be unnecessary if running OpenCL on the GPU).
+On my dual core CPU, I obtained an 8x speedup (and during fitting another 10x speedup for ~80x); quad core CPUs likely not much faster.
+There is a small benefit to having this in addition to OpenCL.

 Run `python newgui.py` on the command line or open it in Canopy and click run.
 (Note: you may discover running `nice python newgui.py` results in your system being a lot more responsive.)